 Prevalence of Imposter Phenomenon in Healthcare Students

-Presenters: Jeff Emde PT, DPT, CSCS, Tyler Jones-SPT, Natalia Reyes-SPT, Cavy Jones-SPT
+Presenters: Jeff Emde PT, DPT, CSCS, Tyler Jones-SPT, Natalia Reyes-SPT, Cavy Joseph-SPT

 Impostor Phenomenon (IP) has been described by Dr. Pauline Clance as a “psychological experience of intellectual and professional fraudulence.”
 Given the profound impact of burnout in medicine and recent literature showing a high prevalence of IP in the healthcare field, understanding IP within the context of the healthcare field is critical.
 The primary purpose of this study is to describe the relationship of IP and students in the healthcare field.